opengovfoundation/madison/database/seeds/pages/faq.md

 **How can I add documents to Madison?**

-Groups and Independent Sponsors have the ability to create documents in Madison.
-To create a group go to the Account Dropdown in the upper right ( after logging in ) and go to the Group Management page.
-To request Independent Sponsor status, go to the Account Dropdown and your Account Settings page.
-Check the box asking to request Independent Sponsor status and submit the form.
+Sponsor have the ability to create documents in Madison.
+To start sponsoring documents, visit the "Sponsor Management" section in the account drop down and request to create a new sponsor.
+An administrator will receive a notification to approve this request.
+Once approved, you can create documents as this sponsor!

 **How do I know if my Madison comments and suggestions are read by my local elected officials?**